 What do you think of when you think of Kentucky?
 For most people, two things immediately spring to mind—bourbon and race horses.
 We’ve discussed bourbon and will likely discuss it again, but if you’re interested in getting an up-close view of the horses of Kentucky, Georgetown is the place to go.
 The Kentucky Horse Park is here, “the only park of its kind in the world.”
 It’s a working horse farm as well as a competitive venue, educational facility, museum, and even theme park!
 You can meet thoroughbred legends, learn about the history of horse racing, go horseback riding, see the powerful draft horses in the Big Barn, and more.
 But that’s not all there is to Georgetown—be sure to visit the charming downtown shops and cafes, and if you’re a craft beer fan, stop by their local brewery, Country Boy.

 These are just a few of the great day trips you can take in Northern Kentucky.
-We’ll be back in a future blog post to tell you about even more.
 Happy Travels!